"The Golden Age of Radio"

 Peg Lynch and Alan Bunce

 Margaret Hamilton played Aunt Effie on "Ethel and Albert."
 A kindergarten teacher in her native Cleveland, Ms. Hamilton began her acting career there in community theater and with the prestigious Cleveland Playhouse.
 In 1933, Hamilton was invited to repeat her stage role of the sarcastic daughter-in-law in the Broadway play "Another Language" for the MGM film version.
 Though only in her early '30s, the gloriously unpretty Hamilton subsequently played dozens of busybodies, gossips, old maids, and housekeepers in films.
 Her most famous film assignment was the dual role of Elvira Gulch and the Wicked Witch of the West in the imperishable 1939 gem The Wizard of Oz -- a role which nearly cost her her life when her green copper makeup caught fire during one of her "disappearance" scenes.
+Hamilton did not sue MGM over the incident, but refused to do any more scenes that included fire.
+While any good criminal defense attorney would have encouraged her to sue the studio, Hamilton decided against it since she was afraid she would never work in Hollywood again if she sued.

 Despite her menacing demeanor, Hamilton was a gentle, soft-spoken woman; she was especially fond of children, and showed up regularly on such PBS programs as Sesame Street and Mister Rogers.
 In the 1970s, Margaret Hamilton added another sharply etched portrayal to her gallery of characters as general-store proprietor Cora on a popular series of Maxwell House coffee commercials -- one of which ran during a telecast of The Wizard of Oz! ~ Hal Erickson, All Movie Guide